MichaelDimmitt/tchain2.0/README.md

 <br/>And chain commands you repeat together often into a single bash one-liner.

 Allowing you to paste and execute the new one-liner or assign it to an alias a function.
-## Setup for Bats Bash Test Suite (used by this project) Ignore if you do not want to run the tests.
+## Setup for Bats Bash Test Suite (used by this project)
+<br/>Ignore if you do not want to run the tests.
 ```bash
 cd ~;
 startingFolderLocation=$OLDPWD &&